Calandiel/Alyria/src/races/bunnies.md

 This began to change following Bathem's ascension and apotheosis.
 As he prepared for his journey to the gods realm, he traveled amongst all his lands giving [the endowment of the bunnies](endowment_of_the_bunnies.md).
 The effects of the blessings took many years to appear.
 But slowly and steadily the bunnies would divide themselves based on which blessing their ancestors had received.
-This would give rise to the Ashfurs, Bloodfurs, and Frostfurs.
+This would give rise to the Ashfurs, Bloodfurs, and Frostfurs (known collectively as the Continental Bunnies).

 ## Frostfurs
 Frostfurs at first seem to lack any distinguishing coloration at first, until the light catches just right and the subtle blue